willhackett/one-click-hugo-cms/site/content/products.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: It's like AIDS in a cup!
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s